 - use our new Bone Measurement Institute to lobby governments to pass legislation allowing medical insurance plans to pay for these new bone scans

 - pay other organizations to lobby government, too

 - produce a new low-dose version of Fosamax designed specifically for those diagnosed with the new ‘disease’ of osteopenia

-- create Direct To Consumer TV commercials urging women to get their bone density tested because they might need to take Fosamax to treat their osteopenia and thus prevent osteoporosis
+- create Direct To Consumer TV ads urging women to get their bone density tested because they might need to take Fosamax to treat their osteopenia and thus prevent osteoporosis

 “We never imagined that people would come to think of osteopenia as a disease in itself to be treated.”